 Most Excel users know their way around a pivot table.
 A pivot table can quickly summarize basic statistical information (with sums or averages, for example) and display that data in a more meaningful format.

 But before you can start pivoting your data, you may need to rearrange your data —in other words, you need to “unpivot” your data.

 So, how do we get started?
-First, we need to convert our data into a table.
+First, we need to convert our data into a pivot table.
 The fastest way to do this is simply by pressing [CTRL] + T.After we have our table, under “Get and Transform Data” group found in the “Data” tab, we’re going to click “From Table/Range.”
 This will prompt Excel to open the Power Query Editor.
-Once in the Power Query Editor, we’re going to right click on the “Name” column and select “Unpivot Other Columns.”
-Upon doing so, you’ll now notice that the data is in the format that we want—a seperate column has been created for the months and for the test scores.
-Now, all we have to do is re-name these new columns by right clicking on the top of the columns.
+Once in the Power Query Editor, we’re going to right-click on the “Name” column and select “Unpivot Other Columns.”
+Upon doing so, you’ll now notice that the data is in the format that we want—a separate column has been created for the months and for the test scores.
+Now, all we have to do is re-name these new columns by right-clicking on the top of the columns.
 Once we’re done renaming the columns, we’ll simply click “Close and Load” in the top left corner of the screen.
 This will create another sheet for us to use as the basis of our Excel pivots.
-If we decide to update our data and add, for example, the summer months if the students decided to take summer courses, we would only have to update our data in the original tab and right click and “Refresh” our unpivoted data in the new tab.
+If we decide to update our data and add, for example, the summer months if the students decided to take summer courses, we would only have to update our data in the original tab and right click and “Refresh” our data after the unpivot in the new tab.

 The Next Step: Pivots